seanreed1111/sql-recipes/recipes.md

 | Renoir    | yes   |
 | Van Gogh | yes    |
 +----------+---------------+
-Elsewhere in this book, I’ll generally refer only to LEFT JOIN for brevity, but such refer- ences apply to RIGHT JOIN as well if you reverse the roles of the tables.
+ElseWHERE in this book, I’ll generally refer only to LEFT JOIN for brevity, but such refer- ences apply to RIGHT JOIN as well if you reverse the roles of the tables.

 See Also